 The Port serves as the city’s greatest natural resource and most critical asset to stimulate investment, attract new industry, create jobs and develop a healthy economy.
 Over 6,000 people are employed by New Bedford’s commercial port.
 New Bedford is the number one value fishing port in the nation generating economic activity in excess of $9.8 billion and related employment of more than 36,000 people (see Martin Associates 2016 report).
 The fishing fleet of 500 lands over 122 million pounds of product annually leveraging $322 million in direct sales.

 In addition to commercial fishing, the Port supports a diverse market of cargo transport and handles over $230 million in shipping of bulk commodities and break-bulk cargo.
 Barge operations move aggregate and break-bulk cargo to the Islands of Martha’s Vineyard and Nantucket.

 In fact, the Port does more break-bulk handling of perishable items than any other port in Massachusetts and the adjacent states.
-Commodities brought by refrigerated vessels from around the world primarily include fresh fruit and fish, as well as substantial volumes of frozen fish.
-The Port has direct Atlantic service from Norway calling at Maritime International Terminal every two weeks to satisfy the needs of Massachusetts fish processors and distributors.
+Commodities brought by refrigerated vessels from around the world primarily include fresh fruit.
 With its waterfront warehouse capacity, Maritime International has one of the largest U.S. Department of Agriculture-approved cold treatment centers on the East Coast for the use of restricted imported fruit.
 Port calls vary between one and two days per discharge.